dykesb/dykesb-src/content/courses/sta631/index.md

 -	[An Introduction to Statistical Learning with Applications in R](https://www.statlearning.com/) (ISL), Second Edition, by James, Witten, Hastie, and Tibshirani.
 See [ISL Exercise Solutions](https://github.com/asadoughi/stat-learning) by Sadoughi et al. for solutions to end of chapter exercises if you choose to complete these.
 -	[Data Feminism](https://data-feminism.mitpress.mit.edu/) (DF), by D’Ignazio and Klein.

-We will also use the R programming language (via GVSU’s RStudio Workbench), GitHub, Microsoft Teams, and Blackboard Ultra.
+We will also use the R programming language (via GVSU’s posit Workbench), GitHub, Microsoft Teams, and Blackboard Ultra.
-At the time of creating this syllabus, all students enrolled have completed STA 418/518 at GVSU.
-I will check this again prior to the start of Winter 2023, but I plan to assume that you have experience accessing GVSU’s RStudio Workbench, creating and working in RStudio projects, uploading data files to the RStudio Workbench, and basic R usage.
 I will not assume that you have experience using GitHub, Microsoft Teams, or Blackboard Ultra.

 To use the course tools, you will need to have access to: